Liz McLaurinPresident & CEO

 Liz succeeded The Land Trust for Tennessee’s founding President and CEO, Jeanie Nelson.
 During her first year as President and CEO, The Land Trust for Tennessee protected over 18,000 acres and brought over $16 Million to the closing table for conservation.
 In 2015, Liz led a strategic planning process that charts the course for the organization through 2020.
 In 2018, she spearheaded the relocation of the organization’s Nashville office to the historic Glen Leven Farm, rooting the organization in a place that embodies both its vision and mission.
 This year, under her leadership, The Land Trust has undertaken a strategic conservation planning process that sets priorities for proactive conservation across the state.

-Liz serves on the Williamson County Comprehensive Land Use Plan Advisory Committee, the Center for Nonprofit Management’s CEO Council, the Harlinsdale Committee of Friends of Franklin Parks, Tennessee State Parks’ Planning Committee, and the Board of Franklin’s Charge.
+Liz serves on the Williamson County Comprehensive Land Use Plan Advisory Committee, the Center for Nonprofit Management’s CEO Council, the Alumni Board of Leadership Franklin, the Harlinsdale Committee of Friends of Franklin Parks, Tennessee State Parks’ Planning Committee, and the Board of Franklin’s Charge.
 Liz served on Metro Nashville’s Livable Nashville Committee, Nashville’s Plan to Play Steering Committee, and the Nashville Food Waste Initiative Committee.
-She is a graduate of Leadership Franklin, was a finalist in the Nashville Business Journal’s 2014 Women of Influence Awards, and has been named to Nashville Post’s In Charge List multiple times.
+She is a graduate of Leadership Franklin, was a winner of Nashville Business Journal’s 2014 Women of Influence Awards, and has been named to Nashville Post’s In Charge List multiple times.

 Liz lives with her husband and three sons on a farm in the Leiper’s Fork community of Williamson County.
 A vacation for the McLaurins involves camping, hiking, kayaking, fishing, visiting historic sites, and biking – with a little music on the side.